pine64/website/content/documentation/PinePhone/Further_information/Components.md

 J1300:

 * OK-50F-04 40-pin connector
-* Note: This part is probably produced by Shenzhen Yaqi Technology Co., which is part of OCN in Taiwan, and uses the Archie brand name.&lt;
+* Note: This part is probably produced by Shenzhen Yaqi Technology Co., which is part of OCN in Taiwan, and uses the Archie brand name.<

 U1304: